-Recent studies suggest that exchange is the primary mechanism underlying the diffusion time-dependence of the signal in both low- and high-b regimes, with the influence of soma becoming more significant at shorter $\delta$ and longer $\Delta$ within the high-b regime \citep{jelescu_neurite_2022,olesen_diffusion_2022}.
-To account for these effects, new biophysical models have been proposed that extend upon the SM.
-The Neurite Exchange Imaging (NEXI) model \citep{jelescu_neurite_2022} and Standard Model with EXchange (SMEX) \citep{olesen_diffusion_2022} incorporate water exchange between anisotropic compartments.
-On the other hand, the Soma and Neurite Density Imaging with Exchange (SANDIX) model \citep{olesen_diffusion_2022, dong_vivo_2025} adds a soma compartment to the existing neurite and extracellular components, thereby enabling estimation of soma size and fraction in addition to exchange-related parameters.
+Recent studies suggest that exchange is the primary mechanism underlying the diffusion time-dependence of the signal in both low- and high-b regimes, with the influence of soma becoming more significant at longer diffusion times within the high-b regime \citep{jelescu_neurite_2022,olesen_diffusion_2022}.
+To account for these effects, new biophysical models have been proposed, such as the Neurite Exchange Imaging (NEXI) model \citep{jelescu_neurite_2022} and the Standard Model with EXchange (SMEX) \citep{olesen_diffusion_2022}, which both incorporate water exchange between anisotropic compartments, and the Soma and Neurite Density Imaging with Exchange (SANDIX) model \citep{olesen_diffusion_2022, dong_vivo_2025}, which extends upon the SANDI model by accounting for both restriction in somas and permeative exchange across the neurites' membrane (i.e., axons and cell processes), thereby enabling estimation of soma size and fraction in addition to exchange-related parameters.